-Foundations for Christian Leadership,

-Graduate Study Guide by Byron D. Klaus;

-Foundations for Christian Leadership

-Readings and Resource Materials;

-Conclusions on Leadership Style by J. Robert

-Clinton; Principle-Centered Leadership by

-Stephen R. Covey; Home Grown Leaders by

-Edgar J. Elliston; The Leadership Factor: A

-Sourcebook for Effective Church Leadership

-by Harris W. Lee; Wanted: Servant Leaders

-by Gottfried Osei-Mensah (or Jesus on

-Leadership: Timeless Wisdom on Servant

-Leadership by Gene Wilkes); and The

-Holy Bible.
+Foundations for Christian Leadership, Graduate Study Guide by Byron D. Klaus; Foundations for Christian Leadership Readings and Resource Materials; Conclusions on Leadership Style by J. Robert Clinton; Home Grown Leaders by Edgar J. Elliston; Wanted: Servant Leaders by Gottfried Osei-Mensah; The Shaping of an Effective Leader by Gayle Beebe; The Making of a Leader by Robert Clinton; Leading Across Cultures by James Plueddemann; and The Holy Bible